 '''

-get_init_detail (params=None, user=None)
+get_init_detail(params=None, user=None)

 '''

-to complete the token initialization, the response of the initialisation should be build by this token specific method.
+to complete the token initialization, the response of the initialization should be build by this token specific method.
 This method is called from api/token after the token is enrolled get_init_detail returns additional information after an admin/init like the QR code of an HOTP/TOTP token.
 Can be anything else.

-- params (dict) The request params during token creation token/init - user (User object) the user, token owner return the status of the token rollout
+- params (dict) The request params during token creation token/init - user (User object) the user, token owner get_init_details()